Tympanum (architecture): Tympanums in antiquity and the Early Middle Ages

-Tympanums are by definition inscriptions enclosed by a pediment, however the evolution of tympanums gives them more specific implications.
+Tympanums are by definition inscriptions enclosed by a pediment; however, their evolution gives them more specific implications.
 Pediments first emerged early in Classical Greece around 700-480 BCE, with early examples such as the Parthenon remaining famous to this day.
 Pediments spread across the Hellenistic world with the rest of classical architecture.
 The engravings on the entablature at the time were sometimes blank but often contained statues of the gods and representations of geographic features.
 There are uncountable stories and messages in these inscriptions however the symbolism remained closely related to the philosophy and democracy associated with classical Greek city states.
 These themes continued when the Romans spread the style further into Europe, giving the pediment an aspect of authoritarian symbolism in provinces captured by conquest.
 Originally serving as the end of a gabled roof, in later imperial Rome the form of pediments was greatly adjusted.
 Pediments started being placed above any doorway and curved instead of triangle shapes were introduced, ignoring structural value and instead using the now abstracted form purely for decoration.